circleci/lunch-n-learn/README.md

 ## What is Continuous Integration?

-**Continuous integration** is a practice that encourages developers to integrate their code into a `master` branch of a shared repository early and often.
+**Continuous Integration** is a practice that encourages developers to integrate their code into a `master` branch of a shared repository early and often.
 Instead of building out features in isolation and integrating them at the end of a development cycle, code is integrated with the shared repository by each developer multiple times throughout the day.

 **Continuous Integration** is a key step to digital transformation.